Many people asked me: "What software do you use?"

 - A lot of patience and a lovely patient wive who helps me when I need her.

-After almost 25 year I made the switch to Ableton 10.
+In 2020, after almost 25 years, I made the switch to Ableton Live 10.
 This is a more pro software with the same tools and maybe more than Magix Music Maker.

 It is expensiver too, but it is worth it.